AchyutTiwari21/Social-Media-Application/README.md

 # Blogging Application

 This is a Blogging Web Application for sharing information with each other.
-This Blogging Application can be used to share information information and images with each other.
+This Blogging Application can be used to share information and images with each other.

 # Installation Steps Summary